Toreole/Console_Chess/README.md

 "REPLAY [integer]": Shows a replay of the game beginning from [integer] moves prior to the latest one.
 "REPLAY 0" or "REPLAY [negative value]" will show the entire game from the first move.

+"SAVE": creates a quicksave.cgn file next to the executable which contains all moves made in a compressed format (but as a human readable string).

+"LOAD": loads the game from the quicksave.cgn file if possible.

 ## How to contribute
 You don't.
 I want to get through this on my own, while having the code be available to people I want to share it with, without having to go through the hassle of manually adding them to the repository first.